Fireblocks Integration

 Fireblocks is a platform that companies use to safely store and move digital assets.
 Fireblocks integration enables its clients to use Sumsub as their Travel Rule Provider (TRP) under the Fireblocks Travel Rule Link (TRLink) framework.

-• Seamlessly perform compliant Travel Rule data exchange transactions with counterparties worldwide.
+• Perform compliant Travel Rule data exchange transactions with counterparties worldwide.

 • Ensure Personally Identifiable Information (PII) is encrypted end-to-end.